Font > Generate Glyphs is used for creating new glyphs when any of the following situations apply:

 If you want to add glyphs that correspond to standard Unicode characters, especially if there are many of them, Add Glyphs may be the right option instead.

 There are five tabs under Generate Glyphs: Characters, Ligature, Variants, Precomposed and Custom.
 The first four tabs work based on a selection in the Font Window or the Glyph Window.
-The Custom tab allows you to type or paste your own glyph generation recipes using a special syntax.
+The Custom tab allows you to type or paste your own glyph recipes using a special syntax.

 Selection-based glyph generation»

-If you select glyphs or empty glyph cells in the Font Window, of if you select some glyphs or characters (including those that don’t exist in the font yet) in a Glyph Window, you can use Generate Glyphs to build a series of Unicode characters, a ligature, a series of glyph variants or a precomposed glyph.
+If you select glyphs or empty glyph cells in the Font Window, or if you select some glyphs or characters (including those that don’t exist in the font yet) in a Glyph Window, you can use Generate Glyphs to build a series of Unicode characters, a ligature, a series of glyph variants or a precomposed glyph.
 To use the selection-based glyph generation, before you invoke Generate Glyphs:

 - If you’re in the Font Window, select some glyph cells in the Font Window.
 You can include empty (gray) glyph cells in your selection if you have a particular encoding or codepage active in the Font Window.